SD › Thailand › Bangkok › Best Time to Visit

 Bangkok Events in November

-- World Film Festival of Bangkok – Held in early November, November 4 to November 13 in 2016, this festival screens more than 80 international films, including works from the European Union Film Festival, Latin America, Asia and Southeast Asia and included short films, experimental films, documentaries and animation productions.
+- World Film Festival of Bangkok – Held in early November, this festival screens more than 80 international films, including works from the European Union Film Festival, Latin America, Asia and Southeast Asia and included short films, experimental films, documentaries and animation productions.

 - Beer Garden Festival – This is Thailand’s answer to Germany’s Oktoberfest.
 November is the start of the country’s annual beer garden season, where tables and chairs are brought out onto the street and Singha, Heineken, and a host of other beers are available on tap.
 While it’s a nationwide event, it’s most prevalent in the capital.
 Food stalls, live bands and practically an endless list of different beers can be found at plazas, bar strips and malls like Central World.